chleibig/hdcmosmeasort/README.md

 # README #

-HDCMOSMEAsort

-* Matlab toolbox for spike sorting data from large-scale, high-density micro-electrode arrays
+### HDCMOSMEAsort - a Matlab toolbox for spike sorting data from large-scale, high-density micro-electrode arrays ###

-### How do I get set up? ###

 * Summary of set up
 * Configuration